TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

   - Digital data to the LCD display (SPI or I²C communication)
   - Safety disable signals to cut power during fault conditions

 #### Expected User Interaction

-The PCB will be connected to a microcotroller that will communicate to the user through a LCD screen and a keypad interface.
-The LCD screen will supply live data of temperature, power, and current flow to the user.
-The keypad thats connected to the microcontroller will be the main form of control for the user, allow them to select the temperature for the heater, start or stop the heating process, and reset the system if a fault condition occurs.
-Status LEDs on the PCB will indicate power on is on for the PCB and microntroller, fault, and heating activity condition.
+ The PCB will connect to a microcontroller; from there the microcontroller will communicate with the user through an LCD screen with a keypad interface for user input.
+The keypad will be the main source of communication for the user to the microcontroller.
+The keypad will allow the user to start and stop the heating process.
+The LCD screen will prompt the user different modes of functionality, specifically selecting the power level for the induction heater.
+Once a power level is selected, Live data will be supplied to the user through the LCD screen; this includes Temperature, power, and current flow values.
+There will also be LEDs on the power PCB, prompting to the user that the Power PCB is getting power, the microcontroller is on, the heating process status, as well as a fault LED that blinks for any error occurred.

-#### Operational Flow

-1. **Initialization:** When the PCB is powered on, it will boot up the microcontroller, performing self-checks, and confirm functionality.
-2. **Standby Mode:** The system will wait for user input from a keypad or other user interface.
-3. **Active Heating:** Upon user activation, the PWM gate will signal the inverter circuit.
-4. **Feedback Monitoring:** Temperature, voltage, and current data will be continuously feed to the microcontroller through sensors.
-5. **Control Adjustment:** The microcontroller will prevent heating and maintain the desired power level by adjusting the PWM duty cycle in real time.
-6. **Fault Handling:** The PCB will maintain safety through a shutdown signal and will display a fault message if overtemperature or overcurrent occasion happens.
-7. **Data Logging:** The system will store temperature, voltage, and current data for post-test analysis.

 #### Subsystem Operation